brandonchinn178/mergit/mergit-core/README.md

 # Mergit Core

-This directory contains the Haskell package that defines core merge bot functionality.
+This directory contains the Haskell package that defines core Mergit functionality.

 ## Merge algorithm